 Through these experiences, Campus Life intends to assist students to become well rounded individuals, both inside and outside of the classroom.
 Through these experiences, Campus Life intends to assist students to become well-rounded individuals, both inside and outside of the classroom.

 TELEPHONE • 225-578-1548 (Student Services); 225-578-2162 (Employment Services)

 FAX • 225-578-8927 (Student Services); 225-578-3076 (Employment Services)

 The mission of Career Services is to assist students and alumni in choosing careers, obtaining career-related work experiences while in school, developing job search skills, and securing employment or admission to graduate or professional school.

 Career Decision Making provides assistance in self-assessment for the purpose of planning a career.
 Services include choosing the right major and career; career testing and interpretation; specialized programming for first-year students; and the Career Information Center.

 Experiential Education combines academic study with on-the-job, career-related work experience.
-Co-op programs, internships, summer jobs, part-time jobs, and volunteer opportunities are all offered to assist students in this area.
+Cooperative education programs, internships, summer jobs, part-time jobs, and volunteer opportunities are all offered to assist students in this area.